Here’s Every Single Lie Told by George Santos

 Santos also allegedly stole money from a disabled veteran who came to him for help fund a life-saving surgery for his dog, according to Patch.
 In May 2016, Richard Osthoff, who was living in a tent in central New Jersey, learned that his pit mix would need a $3,000 surgery.
 A veterinary technician told him that a man named Anthony Devolder could help him raise the funds.
 After Friends of Pets United put together a GoFundMe that got the money for the surgery, Santos then refused to give the money to Osthoff, whose dog died less than a year later.
 Santos has denied the story, though the FBI is reportedly investigating the matter.
 “I was worried that what happened to me was too long ago to be prosecuted,” Osthoff told Politico.

-Did he rip off an Amish dog breeder with a bad check?
+He may have ripped off an Amish dog breeder with a bad check.

 Politico reports that in late 2017, a checking account in Santos’s name wrote nine canceled checks to eight different accounts owned by dog breeders, writing in the memo section: “puppy” and “puppies.”
 That November, he was charged in Pennsylvania with theft by deception for the alleged crime.
 Santos claims that his checkbook was stolen and the charge was expunged in November 2021 after an old friend helped him out.